COVID-19 is a highly infectious disease caused by the novel coronavirus. It spreads through close personal contact with someone who has the virus.

 The American Diabetes Association recommend that people with type 1 diabetes check for ketones every 4–6 hours when they are sick, when their blood sugar levels are higher than 240 milligrams per deciliter, or both.

 Type 2 diabetes

-Most people with type 2 diabetes need pills to keep their blood sugar levels normal.
+Most people with type 2 diabetes need medication to keep their blood sugar levels healthy.
 Eventually, they may also need insulin.

-If a person with type 2 diabetes has any symptoms of COVID-19, they should speak to a doctor about their medication.
+If a person with type 2 diabetes has any symptoms of COVID-19, they should let a doctor know.

-Another type of diabetes is gestational diabetes.
-This type only occurs during pregnancy and usually goes away after the pregnancy ends.
+Gestational diabetes occurs during pregnancy and usually goes away after the pregnancy ends.

-That said, women who develop gestational diabetes during pregnancy are more likely to develop type 2 diabetes later in life.
+That said, people who have gestational diabetes are more likely to develop type 2 diabetes later in life.

-Pregnant women with gestational diabetes are at high risk of complications if they develop COVID-19.
-Anyone with concerns should speak to their medical team about reducing their risk of infection or complications.
+Gestational diabetes also places a person at a high risk of complications if they develop COVID-19.
+Anyone with concerns should speak with their medical team about reducing the risk of infection and complications.